 During the first trimester care needs to be taken to avoid causing excessive breast tenderness, generally up to 13 weeks you should still be comfortable laying face down on the massage table with some support around your breasts if needed.

 In the second trimester thankfully nausea, frequent urination and breast tenderness will generally ease off.
 You are more likely to experience musculoskeletal pain as the ligaments and tendon soften.
 It is important during this stage that your spine is well supported.
 Side lying or face up can be comfortable positioning in trimester 2.
 During this phase, laying face down is best avoided as the enlarged uterus can cause low blood pressure and lying face down may exacerbate this.

 In the third trimester side lying or face up can be continued, your therapist may elevate the upper part of the body to avoid dizziness and heartburn from lying flat.
 It is during this trimester that the body is increasingly overworked and the frequent urination can return!
 Massage can be incredibly rewarding for the participant at this stage of pregnancy.

-At CK Health we do not use the pregnancy tables or pillows with the hole cut out allowing you to lay face down.
-Research states that this may reduce blood circulation to Bub and add unnecessary strain to Mums lower back and the softened ligaments around the abdomen and uterus.
+Research states that using tables or pillows with the hole cut out allowing you to lay face down may reduce blood circulation to Bub and add unnecessary strain to Mums lower back and the softened ligaments around the abdomen and uterus.

 Pregnancy massage differs from general massage as it requires an extra level of expertise, sensitivity and gentleness to factor in for the bub.
 It’s important to ensure that your therapist is properly trained in pregnancy massage.
 They should avoid specific areas and incorporate special techniques that provide a safe and beneficial treatment.